mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 #### 3.2.2 Use Custom Repositories

 Enabling this option allows you to specify which repositories should be used by Gradle.
+For more information see [Managed Dependencies](/refguide/managed-dependencies/).

 #### 3.2.3 Repositories